 2.)
 Preheat the slab – the instructions say to do so rather slowly, in 3 stages of 15 minutes each.

 3.)
-Put steak on slab, close grill, set timer for 4 minutes.
+Put the steak on the slab, close grill, set timer for 4 minutes.

 4.)
 Flip steak.
 Set timer for another 4 minutes.